Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     ///   - foodName: Food name to search for
     ///   - completion: NutritionAdvisor responds with a success or error response.
 If the response is successful, you will receive an array of ``PassioAdvisorFoodInfo`` ingredients showing what might be contained in the given food. public func fetchPossibleIngredients(foodName: String, completion: @escaping PassioNutritionAISDK.NutritionAdvisorIngredientsResponse)

-}
+    /// Use this method to turn Flashlight on/off.
+    /// - Parameters:
+    ///   - enabled: Pass true to turn flashlight on or pass false to turn in off.
+    ///   - torchLevel: Sets the illumination level when in Flashlight mode.
+This value must be a floating-point number between 0.0 and 1.0. public func enableFlashlight(enabled: Bool, level torchLevel: Float) }

 extension PassioNutritionAI : PassioNutritionAISDK.PassioStatusDelegate {